xmrjun/Aztec-Network-Prover-Node/README.md

 # Aztec-Network-Prover-Node

 A step by step to run *Prover Node* on Aztec Network Testnet.
-Prover is intended to generates ZK Proofs that attest to roll-up.
+Prover is intended to generates ZK Proofs that attest to rollup integrity that is pivotal to the protocol.

 ### Notes:
 - Running this activity didn't guarantee you an Airdrop/incentivized activity.
 Do this as a Hobby!